Jungle Survival Expeditions Guide: Learn Essential Skills and Wilderness Safety Basics

 Natural NavigationUses sun and landmarksDifficult in dense forest

-Many expedition teams combine several navigation methods to improve safety and reliability.
+Many expedition teams use multiple navigation methods to ensure reliability and safety.

 Preparation AreaKey Considerations